openSUSE-Rust/obs-service-cargo/README.md

 > You have to decide when to set `no-root-manifest` to true or false.
 > A big mistake here is you know that the project has a crate
 > with a clear "root" manifest but not in the top-most level
-> directory, so you accidentally set it to true.
+> directory, so you accidentally set it to false.
 When we refer
 > to `no-root-manifest`, we are actually referring to the fact
 > that the "root" manifest is not at the top-most level of the directory.